 When I started playing online, it was a secretive thing that was not discussed.
 Most players did it without divulging the information.
 Even in live tournaments, you’d steal from the button, the big blind would show just an ace and you’d muck… but claim a better hand.
 Things are a little different now but it’s still a critical skill to learn and implement on European, Asian and USA friendly poker sites.

-How Can I Keep Stealing the Blinds in 2020?
+How Can I Keep Stealing the Blinds?

 Sometimes stubbornness and being relentless is a good thing in poker.
 I see players attempt a couple of steals, get 3 bet and go into a shell.
 They have the mentality that they will tighten up, hope to get 3 bet again, yet still get paid.
 There are worse things to do but it’s not great strategy in my book (I haven’t actually authored a book yet!).